httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In order to allow signers and verifiers to establish which components are covered by a signature, this document defines component identifiers for components covered by an HTTP Message Signature, a set of rules for deriving and canonicalizing the values associated with these component identifiers from the HTTP Message, and the means for combining these canonicalized values into a signature base.

-The context for deriving these values MUST be accessible to both the signer and the verifier of the message.
-The context MUST be consistent across all components.
+The signature context for deriving these values MUST be accessible to both the signer and the verifier of the message.
+The context MUST be the same across all components in a given signature.
+For example, it would be an error to use a the raw query string for the `@query` derived component but combined query and form parameters for the `@query-param` derived component.
 For more considerations of the message component context, see {{security-message-component-context}}.

 A component identifier is composed of a component name and any parameters associated with that name.
 Each component name is either an HTTP field name ({{http-fields}}) or a registered derived component name ({{derived-components}}).
 The possible parameters for a component identifier are dependent on the component identifier, and a registry cataloging all possible parameters is defined in {{param-registry}}.